yoriiis/step-manager/README.md

 <div id="steps"></div>
 ```

-Next, we will create the steps `People` and `Planet` for our example.
-All the steps needs inheritance from `Steps` to access hook functions.
+Next, create the steps `People` and `Planet` for our example.
+All the steps need inheritance from `Steps` to access hook functions.

 __step-people.js__